Charges: Timberwolves Malik Beasley threatened family with gun outside his home, pot stash found inside

 The 23-year-old Beasley was charged in Hennepin County District Court with drug possession and threats of violence.
 Montana Yao, an Instagram model and the mother of a 1½-year-old son with Beasley, was charged with a felony drug count.

 Both were charged by summons and not immediately available to respond to the allegations.
-Court records list no attorney for either of them.
+Defense attorneys Steve Haney and Ryan Pacyga issued a staement saying that “we are cooperating with the law enforcement investigation and will carefully review the discovery in the coming days.”

+Beasley is due in court on Nov.
+19. Yao’s first appearance is scheduled for Dec.
+29.

 A couple was on the annual Parade of Homes tour on Sept.
-26 with their 13-year-old child and pulled up in an SUV to Beasley’s home but saw it was roped off.
+26 with their 13-year-old child and pulled up in an SUV to the home Beasley and Yao rent but saw it was roped off.
 While pulled over to look up another home to visit, Beasley tapped on the vehicle’s window and pointed a rifle at them.

 “Get the [expletive] off my property!”
 Beasley said.